 Based on this review, the Agency believes that Sargas's best path to a sourcing agreement covering the full output of its proposed clean coal facility would be through express statutory authority developed by the Illinois General Assembly.
-Nonetheless, the Agency invites Sargas, Inc. and its team to provide comments on the IPA's draft 2015 Procurement Plan and to participate in the resulting plan approval process before the Illinois Commerce Commission.
-Sargas may have a different legal theory supporting inclusion of its proposal or may offer an alternative interpretation of judicial precedent and governing law, and the IPA looks forward to its feedback.
+Nonetheless, the Agency invites Sargas, Inc. and its team to participate in the resulting plan approval process before the Illinois Commerce Commission, where Sargas may offer an alternative interpretation of judicial precedent and governing law for the Commission's consideration.

-7.7 Summary of Strategy for the 2015 Procurement Plan
+7.8 Summary of Strategy for the 2015 Procurement Plan

-Table 7-12 summarizes the recommendations of this Chapter.
+Table 7-14 summarizes the recommendations of this Chapter.